Leitrim county football team

 The Leitrim county football team (/ˈliːtrəm/ LEE-trəm) represents Leitrim in men's Gaelic football and is governed by Leitrim GAA, the county board of the Gaelic Athletic Association.
 The team competes in the three major annual inter-county competitions; the All-Ireland Senior Football Championship, the Connacht Senior Football Championship, and the National Football League.

+Leitrim's home ground is Páirc Seán Mac Diarmada, Carrick-on-Shannon.
+The team's manager is Steven Poacher.